-D.06.1 The company has systems in place to ensure its operations conduct and disclose regular assessments of their impacts on community health, and to implement management plans to address these impacts. • IFC PS4 Action Can your company demonstrate at the corporate level that it: a.
+D.06.1 The company has systems in place to ensure its operations identify, assess, avoid, and mitigate their impacts on community health. • IFC PS4 Action Can your company demonstrate at the corporate level that it: a.
 Has systems in place to ensure its operations conduct and disclose regular assessments of their impacts on community health? b.
 Has systems in place to ensure its operations develop strategies and plans to address these impacts? c.
 Systematically tracks the implementation of these strategies and plans?